everysportmediagroup/everysport-scoreboard-documentation/README.md

 # The Everysport Scoreboard

-The Everysport Scoreboard lets the user browse results, standings and schedules from Everysport.com.
+The Everysport Scoreboard lets the user browse results, standings and schedules from [Everysport](http://everysport.com).

 The Scoreboard is a JavaScript Widget that is easy to embed on any web site with just a few lines of code.
 It's designed for responsive Web sites: data is loaded in the background and the layout adapts to the size of the screen.

 This documentation covers the following areas:

 1. [Getting Started](/getting-started.md) - display a basic Scoreboard on a Web page;
 2. [Presentation](/presentation.md) - change fonts and width;
 3. [Today's Games](/games-of-today.md) - display list of today's games.

+The latest version of the Scoreboard is displayed [here](http://www.menmo.se/responsiv-resultatbors/ "Menmo Blog").

 ## To the reader
-This documentation assumes basic familiarity with HTML, CSS and JavaScript.
-It is intended for anyone that wishes to embed the Scoreboard on their web site.
+This documentation is intended for anyone that wishes to embed the Scoreboard on their web site.
+It assumes basic familiarity with HTML, CSS and JavaScript.

 For Application Developers, a documentation of the Everysport API is available at https://github.com/menmo/everysport-api-documentation.